Garmin Edge 830 Review

 For most riders, the Edge 830 will hit the perfect midline between ease of use and practical features and functionality.
 The touchscreen and intuitive interface and hard to beat.
 It was a huge relief to be able to easily, reliably navigate out to interesting sites (like the wicked climb you saw your buddy do on Strava a week ago, but can't remember how to get there) and even change out data fields without needing to slow down or stop on the side of the road to screw around with the computer.

-We spent many hours staring at the Edge 830 alongside a handful of the best GPS bike computers, so we're confident when we tell you it's the top computer on the market and the winner of our Editor's Choice Award.
-The rest of this review will take you through our testing and research for this device and explain to you why we think it's the best bike computer for most riders.
-We also tell you where we believe it could use some improvement and detail the pitfalls you need to avoid or know before dropping cash.
+We spent many hours staring at the Edge 830 alongside a handful of the best GPS bike computers, so we're confident when we tell it's a great computer.
+The rest of this review will take you through our testing and research for this device and explain to you why we think it's a great bike computer for most riders.
+We'll also tell you where we believe it could use some improvement and detail the pitfalls you need to avoid or know before dropping cash.

 Performance Comparison